Jason-Wuuuu/Jason-Wuuuu/README.md

 🚀 Feel free to explore the repositories or check out my [**Portfolio Website**](https://jason-wuuuu.github.io/Jason/) !

 ## About Me
-💻 I'm a CS grad from Taiwan currently pursuing my Master's in Computer Science at Stevens Institute of Technology.
+💻 I'm a CS grad from Taiwan with a Master's in Computer Science from Stevens Institute of Technology.
 🔍 I'm actively seeking opportunities for a new grad position in software engineering.